So you’re ready to create your own website. Bravo!

 www.yourname.wix.com or www.yourname.wordpress.com

 That said, each of the below options offer you the ability to upgrade to a more premium package so that you can use your own domain name so it will look more like this:

-Having your own domain name looks more professional not to mention the SEO benefits you'll reap.
-Another reason to have your own domain name is that you're in full control of your website.
-If Wix or Weebly went down tomorrow you're site wouldn't be effected.
+Having your own domain name looks more professional not to mention the SEO benefits you’ll reap.
+Another reason to have your own domain name is that you’re in full control of your website.
+If Wix or Weebly went down tomorrow your site wouldn’t be affected.

 Below is a list of the free website builders that are most popular today.
 I’d recommend you check out all of the below before you decide on one because the last thing you want to do is spend time building out a site only to have to re-do it because the site builder you used doesn’t have the functionality you need.

 Below are paid website builders.
 You won’t be able to use these services without forking over some amount of cash.

 Some of you might ask what I use for my website.
 I personally love WordPress.
 WordPress.com is the free option and WordPress.org is the paid version.
 It has a steep learning curve but it’s the golden standard today and I am totally biased.
 WordPress, like the website builders above comes with free or premium themes to choose from.
 Check out Astra to find a theme that suits you.
 Then hop over to Lynda to get amazing training on how to build your own WordPress site (and more).